Leesun260/Chloe-Power-Play-2022-23/README.md

     - Added an external sample Op Mode that demonstrates localization using 2018-2019 (Rover Ruckus presented by QualComm) Vuforia targets.
     - Added an external sample Op Mode that demonstrates how to use the REV Robotics 2m Laser Distance Sensor.
     - Added an external sample Op Mode that demonstrates how to use the REV Robotics Blinkin LED Controller.
-    - Re-categorized external Java sample Op Modes to "TeleOp" instead of "Autonomous".
+    - Re-categorized external Java sample Op Modes to "org.firstinspires.ftc.teamcode.TeleOp" instead of "Autonomous".

 Known issues:
  * Initial support for UVC compatible cameras